 - Effect on Military Standing

 If a parent is paying child support through the court and falls behind, the clerk of the family court will issue a ‘book-keeping” rule to show cause.
-In a rule to show cause, the must appear before the family court to show cause why they shouldn’t be held in contempt.
+In a rule to show cause, they must appear before the family court to show cause why they shouldn’t be held in contempt.
 In many instances, the family court will place the parent in jail until they can purge themselves by paying all of their support.
 If the parent is paying child support directly to the other parent, and the parent falls behind, then the other parent can file for a rule to show cause just like the clerk of court does.

-In some instances, a parent may move out of South Carolina to avoid being brought for the family court for contempt proceedings.
+In some instances, a parent may move out of South Carolina to avoid being brought to the family court for contempt proceedings.
 However, if a parent moves away to avoid child support, then they are subject to the Deadbeat Parents Punishment Act which is a federal law designed to punish parents who move across state lines in order to avoid child support payments.
 Under the Deadbeat Parents Punish Act, a parent can be liable if the parent:

 (1) willfully fails to pay a support obligation with respect to a child who resides in another State, if such obligation has remained unpaid for a period longer than 1 year, or is greater than $5,000;